joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 Of course it is simplest to build a computer where the high voltage states correspond to 1s and the low voltages states 0s or vice versa.
-But there is no requirement to build a computer that way.
-We could build a perfectly valid computer where the high voltage states of even valued states correspond to 1s and where they correspond to 0s in the odd valued states, or one where the mapping flips on alternate clock cycles.
+But there is no requirement that we build our computers that way.
+We could build a perfectly valid computer where the high voltage states of even valued registers correspond to 1s and where they correspond to 0s in the odd valued registers, or one where the mapping flips on every 13th clock cycle.
 The system only "computes" because of the way we have encoded information. [[^10]]

 So computer simulations can never produce the entity they are simulating since the "simulation" is not an independent system.
 It is only defined in terms of